I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetcloseforqueryremove.md

 For more information about I/O targets, see <a href="https://msdn.microsoft.com/77fd1b64-c3a9-4e12-ac69-0e3725695795">Using I/O Targets</a>.

-The following code example is the <a href="..\wdfiotarget\nc-wdfiotarget-evt_wdf_io_target_query_remove.md">EvtIoTargetQueryRemove</a> callback function from the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/sample-kmdf-drivers">Toaster</a> sample driver.
-The function stops a timer, ensures that a previously submitted work item has been serviced, and then calls <b>WdfIoTargetCloseForQueryRemove</b>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |